How to Install the Cato Certificate

 • Workaround: Install a certificate from Settings/Additional Settings/Privacy/Install certificate from SD/Choose the relevant certificate

-Starting with version 120, Firefox supports the built-in certificate, for more information see the Mozilla documentation.
+Starting with version 120, Firefox can automatically trust third-party root certificates installed in the OS certificate store.
+For more information, see the Mozilla documentation.

 To manually install the Cato certificate to Firefox: